 For wood surfaces, follow these sanding steps:

-Conditioning Some woods like pine, fir, maple and poplar absorb stain unevenly creating a blotchy appearance.
-Old Masters® Wood Conditioner is a clear wood sealer which enables uniform stain application under oil or water based stains.
-Stain must be applied over Wood Conditioner within 2 hours.
+Some woods, such as pine, fir, maple, and poplar absorb stain unevenly creating a blotchy appearance.
+Old Masters Wood Conditioner is a clear wood sealer which enables uniform stain application under oil- or water-based stains.
+Stain must be applied over Wood Conditioner within 8 hours, and a minimum of 24 hours before applying water-based stains.
 Ideal for use on soft woods which are being stained with or adjacent to hardwoods.

-- Remove hardware or excess glue on project before sanding
+Remove hardware or excess glue from the project before sanding.